Protecting Sensitive Company Data: How to Educate Employees

 It’s All About Passwords

-Firstly, it is critical that your password be over 8 characters long, preferably 16 characters long, and be made up of letters, numbers and special characters.
-When a password has at least 8 mixed characters then the permutations of such a password balloon to over 1 trillion possibilities.
+Firstly, it is critical that your password is over eight characters long, preferably 16 characters long, and be made up of letters, numbers, and special characters.
+When a password has at least eight mixed characters, then the permutations of such a password balloon to over 1 trillion possibilities.
 That makes it essentially unguessable and will greatly increase your level of cybersecurity.

-However, it is discipline over complexity that really makes the difference when talking about cyber security.
-You must make sure that employees are not writing down password on sticky notes and are not using the same password for multiple terminals or nodes.
+However, it is discipline over the complexity that really makes the difference when talking about cybersecurity.
+You must make sure that employees are not writing down the password on sticky notes and are not using the same password for multiple terminals or nodes.